dmitigr/pgspa/README.md

   - the SQL sources - files with ".sql" extension;
   - the shortcuts - files without extension;
-  - .pgspa - per-directory configuration file.
+  - .pgspa_config - per-directory configuration file.

 The SQL source files, directories and shortcuts are so called *references*.
 The reference name cannot be empty or starts with the dot (".").